bmfrosty/KotB/README.md

 This is meant to be in the style of OSE - similar to Incandescent Grottoes.
 Should work similarly well with conversion to any other OSR system like Shadowdark.

 This is not meant to replace the original module.
 It can be purchased from [DriveThruRPG](https://www.drivethrurpg.com/en/product/17158/b2-the-keep-on-the-borderlands-basic?affiliate_id=757342) (affiliate link).
-This is however meant as a companion to simplify running at the table.
+This is meant as a companion to simplify running at the table.